sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 })
 ```

 Note that it's conventional to put these tokens in the `Authorization` header preceded by the word "Bearer" and a space.
+Doing this ensures compatibility with authentication libraries.

 ## Validating JWTs